 - Divide the dough into 12 equal pieces with a bench scraper, using a kitchen scale to make sure each piece weighs the same amount.
 Roll each piece of dough into a 16-inch rope with the palms of your hands.
 Spread your fingers apart as you roll to get a thinner rope.
 If the dough isn't rolling easily, let it rest for a minute, then try again.

 - Pig: curl the ends of the rope in opposite directions to make an S shape.
-This is the most popular shape for St. Lucia buns, so go with this shape if you only want to do one design.
+This is the most popular shape, so go with this shape if you only want to do one design.

 - Baby Jesus: fold the rope in half and twist the ends together.